cjtu/spirl/_build/03_python/04/00_functions.md

 There are many possible ways to break up code into functions.
 How specific you make your functions depends on your particular use case.
 If you want to see my solution, you can copy and paste it from [here](https://github.com/cjtu/sci_coding/tree/master/lessons/lesson3/data/function_solution.py) and compare with yours!

+Great job!
+You made it to the end of the crash course on objects, methods and functions (oh my).
+Next, we will be working with `Lists and Tuples`.